Rhode Island’s Safest Cities of 2025

 Violent crime in Rhode Island: Fear vs. reality

-• 24% of Rhode Island survey participants say they use some form of personal protection (US 36%).
+• 24% of Rhode Island survey participants say they use some form of personal protection, which is the same percentage as the year before (US 35%).

 Attitudes about gun violence in Rhode Island